Skip to main content

 When would I actually use this?

-Story 1: Pre-Campaign Health Check
+Story 1: Pre-Campaign TLS Posture Check

-Story 2: Vendor Email Reliability Assessment
+Story 2: Vendor Email Security Assessment

-Story 3: Continuous Monitoring
+Story 3: Continuous TLS-Posture Monitoring

 Common situations across teams.
 Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the MX Health tool — or one of the tools right next to it in this category.
 If any of these are on your calendar this month, that's your sign: